codewithkyle/dynamic-importing-demo/README.md

 # Dynamic Importing Demo
-Testing the ability to dynamically import ES6 modules using the Fetch API.
+Testing the ability to dynamically import ES6 modules using the Fetch API and async/await.

 ### How It Works
 When a button is clicked a fetch is sent requesting the new pages contents.
 When the server responds the application will create a temporary document.
 Then it injects the new HTML into the `innerHTML` of the temporary document.
 This allows us to use `querySelector` to look for our `.js-container` class.
 We grab our container and swap the `newContainer.innerHTML` with the current documents `container.innerHTML`.